Applying to College as an Undocumented Student

 Yes!
 If you’re a dependent student living with parents who are undocumented, you can still fill out the FAFSA using your social security number.
 Your parents’ citizenship status does not affect your eligibility for federal aid.

-Your parents will be designated as “Contributors” on the FAFSA, and they will each need to create an FSA ID in order to complete it.
-If your parents don’t have social security numbers, they will be required to answer “knowledge-based identity” questions in order to authenticate their FSA ID.
+Your parents will be designated as “Contributors” on the FAFSA, and they will each need to create a StudentAid.gov account (FSA ID) in order to complete it.
+If your parents don’t have social security numbers, they will be required to answer “knowledge-based identity” questions in order to authenticate their StudentAid.gov account.

 Do I qualify for in-state tuition at public colleges as an undocumented student?